 When you think of Texas, one of the first products that comes to mind is oil and gas.
 If you live here, you already know that ‘everything is bigger in Texas’ and that includes our oil and gas sector.
+And resins!
 Did you know that in 2019, Texas accounted for 41% of America’s crude oil production?
 The State of Texas also provided 25%of America’s natural gas production.

 There are thirty petroleum refineries in Texas.
 Just to give you an idea of how much crude oil and natural gas these companies produce, in January of 2019, production topped 5.8 million barrels of crude oil PER DAY.
 That impressive volume accounted for one-third of America’s oil production that month.
 And that’s something we can all be proud of.